English composer and conductor (b. 22 April 1858 in Sidcup; d. 8 May 1944 in Woking), born Ethel Mary Smyth.

 About a month ago I saw Mr Brodsky and his dear wife, and it goes without saying that we talked a lot about you.
 In Hamburg I spent a whole day in the company of your Idol… JOHANNES BRAHMS!!!
 He was delightful towards me.
 He is a very agreeable man, even though my appreciation of his talent does not quite tally with yours…

 Goodbye, dear Mademoiselle; I hope that you have composed many fine things, and I wish you every possible happiness.

 P.S.
 I hope that your dear dog is faring well!!" .

 In her later years Ethel Smyth was a staunch campaigner for women's right to vote, and served two months in a London prison for her cause.
 However, this did not prevent her being created a Dame of the British Empire in 1922.

 Correspondence with Tchaikovsky

-2 letters from Tchaikovsky to Ethel Smyth have survived, dating from 1889, both of which are available in English translations on this website:
+2 letters from Tchaikovsky to Ethel Smyth have survived, dating from 1889, both of which have been translated into English on this website:

 Notes and References

 - See Autobiographical Account of a Tour Abroad in the Year 1888 (TH 316).

 - Letter 3832a to Ethel Smyth, 11 April 1889 [N.S.], from London.
 This letter is quoted in Appendix VI of , vol.2 (1919), p.
 265–266.